ImranAdan/Useful/java/README.md

 # Java

-Implementation of Serveral Concepts for the Java PL
+Implementation of several concepts for the Java PL

-	- Serialisation
+	- Serialization
 	- Files